wonhyeongseo/Cerence-NLP-Challenge/README.md

 1. Retrieve the passphrase from the candidate.
 2. Open a terminal or command prompt and navigate to the directory where the `wonhyeongseo.zip.asc` file is saved.
-3. Choose one of the following two methods to decrypt the file:
+3. Choose one of the following three methods to decrypt the file:

 - The easiest option is to use a [GUI](https://gnupg.org/software/frontends.html) like Kleopatra for Windows.
 It comes with [GPG4Win](https://www.gpg4win.org/) and provides a simple interface to decrypt the file.